jhfchioquetta/mercadologico/readme.md

 _______________________________________________________
 I'm currently working on this website deployment; you can visit here: http://www.mercadologico.ml/ <br/>
-ATTENTION: as of february 2023 my website doesn't have an SSL certificate.
-I'm solving this issue, as well as my image files that have gone missing for some reason.
+<strong>ATTENTION: as of february 2023 my website doesn't have an SSL certificate.
+I'm solving this issue, as well as my image files that have gone missing for some reason. </strong>

 _______________________________________________________